vangarcciaa/dsci510_fall2025_final_project/README.md

 - _describe what special python packages you have used_
-The packages you'll need are (also located in the 'requirements.txt') file:
-- requests (to call the ACS API)
+The packages you'll need are (also located in the 'requirements.txt') file: requests (to call the ACS API) os time numpy pandas seaborn requests geopandas python-dotenv statsmodels.api matplotlib.pyplot from io import BytesIO from dotenv import load_dotenv
-- pandas
-- python-dotenv (to load API key from .env)
-- from dotenv import load_dotenv
-- time
-- os

 Instructions: